agropunk/Gravity/a.md

 layout: page
 title : Goats in the Machine
 permalink: /GitM/
-tagline: an agropunk manifesto - a creation mythology of agroecology
+tagline: a patchwork of nano-manifestos
 ---